ALNAP-Comms/in-60-seconds/PITCHME.md

 ### Learning objectives
 @ul[list-spaced-bullets text-05]
-#### Define operational humanitarian leadership in terms of vision, strategy and implementation
+- Define operational humanitarian leadership in terms of vision, strategy and implementation

 - Explain that leadership comprises three elements:
-    1. The individual leader
+    1. The individual leade
     2. The leadership team
     3. Organisational structures and procedures